 Regulation No. 13 of the Puerto Rico Minimum Wage Board defines the administrative, executive and professional exemptions to overtime requirements, mirroring the current regulations under the Fair Labor Standards Act (FLSA).
 Regulation No. 13 also recognises the outside sales exemption and that certain computer professions may qualify for the professional exemption.
 The Act further adopts all exemptions under the FLSA.
-See the United States chapter for further information.

-Overtime pay is required for non-exempt employees who work in excess of 40 hours per week or eight hours in any calendar day (or, instead of calendar day, an alternative 24-hour cycle determined by the employer, subject to certain requirements).
+Overtime pay is required for non-exempt employees who work more than 40 hours per week or eight hours in any calendar day (or, instead of a calendar day, an alternative 24-hour cycle determined by the employer, subject to certain requirements).
 As a general rule, Law No. 379 requires the payment of overtime at a rate equal to twice the employee's regular rate if the employee was hired before 26 January 2017.
-In Vega v Yiyi Motors, 146 DPR 373 (1998), the Puerto Rico Supreme Court stated in dicta that, in the case of employers covered by the FLSA, the employer has an obligation to pay overtime at a rate not less than one-and-a-half times the employee's regular rate of pay.
+In Vega v Yiyi Motors, 146 DPR 373 (1998), the Puerto Rico Supreme Court stated in dicta that, in the case of employers covered by the FLSA, the employer should pay overtime at a rate not less than one-and-a-half times the employee's regular rate of pay.